svanderburg/node2nix/README.md

 $ ls result/tarballs/node2nix-1.0.1.tgz
 ```

-The above tarball can be distributed to others and installed with NPM by running:
+The above tarball can be distributed to any user that has the NPM package
+manager installed, and installed by running:

 ```bash
 $ npm install node2nix-1.0.1.tgz